Redocly/developer-portal-starter/developer-portal/for-developers/woocommerce/customization/custom-settings.md

 ### Redirects

-**Normally, after a shopper checks out using the Fast Checkout button, they are NOT redirected to any particular page**.
-If you want shoppers to be redirected to a specific page after they use the Fast button:
+**Normally, after a Shopper checks out using the Fast Checkout button, they are NOT redirected to any particular page**.
+If you want Shoppers to be redirected to a specific page after they use the Fast button:

 1. **Go to the “Options tab”**.
 2. **Enter which page you want customers to be redirected to in the “Checkout Redirect Page” textbox**.
-For example, if you want shoppers to be brought to an order confirmation page after they use the Fast button, type in “Order Confirmation page” here.
+For example, if you want Shoppers to be brought to an order confirmation page after they use the Fast button, type in “Order Confirmation page” here.
 3. **Click “Save Changes”**.

 ![Checkout Redirect Page Selections in Your WooCommerce Dashboard](images/woocommerce-settings-redirect.png)